In This Section

 It’s that time of year when snow will soon be covering the ground.
 In order to assist the maintenance staff with clearing snow from campus, we need everyone’s cooperation.

 The following protocol will be in effect immediately for the removal of snow in Thomas College parking lots.

-Note: Public Safety will post signs on days when vehicles need to be moved.
+Note: Safety and Security will post signs on days when vehicles need to be moved.
 The signs will be placed on the GPH doors, Bartlett Entrance door and Townhouse 5 Door.
-Public Safety will also send an e-mail to all resident students.
+Safety and Security will also send an e-mail to all resident students.

 Staff & Guest Parking Lots

 Buildings and Grounds will clear these lots by 7:30am.